It’s the time to start uploading to extension gallery. We have created two plugins so far:

 I will describe the process on the example of the second one.
 You can find it here: https://wordpress.org/plugins/demo-shortcodes/.
 To install it from the dashboard, go to Plugins/Add New, change search criteria to Author and look for kantoniak.

 Mouse picking can be found in nearly every 3D game now.
-In many cases, it’s crucial to let the user interact with the world by directly indicating some objects.
+In many cases, it’s crucial to let the user interact with the world by directly pointing at some objects.
 One of the possible approaches is to convert pointer position to some vector/ray inside the world and do hit-testing.
-I use GLM library what can do lots of math for mouse picking.
-Continue reading
+To achieve this I use GLM library which handles mathematical routines for OpenGL.

 Just a short note regarding recent changes in Konstruisto.
 I committed the last two weeks to finishing roads, I wanted to finish algorithm implementation before Easter break.
 Continue reading